Turnkey Solution for Coca-Cola Bottling PlantCase Study

 Shelter Works Integrates Electrical, Plumbing, Containment Floor & More

-A bottling plant has to deal with a lot of liquids in the course of production to ensure proper quality at every step of the process–from what’s going in to the drinks to the effluents coming out of the production process.
-When Coca-Cola Bottling Company needed to update their equipment at a facility in Roanoke, Virginia, they turned to design-build project engineering firm Symbiont to handle the job… and Symbiont recommended Shelter Works for the pH adjustment system equipment protection it needed to house a chemical feed system on site.
+A bottling plant has to deal with a lot of liquids in the course of production to ensure proper quality at every step of the process–from what’s going into the drinks to the effluents coming out during the production process.
+When Coca-Cola Bottling Company needed to update their equipment at a facility in Roanoke, Virginia, they turned to design-build project engineering firm Symbiont to handle the job.
+Symbiont recommended using a Shelter Works fiberglass building to protect the pH adjustment system equipment that is part of their onsite chemical feed system.